Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Skills:

-- Proficient with Microsoft Office Suite
+- Proficient in Microsoft Office Suite

-- Fluent in English and Mandarin
+- Fluent in English and Spanish

 References:

-Here’s an example for how to structure your resume even if you have no experience
+Here’s an example for how to structure a resume with no experience:

 Qualifications Summary: